kevinaangstadt/CS340-S23-Notes/lecture7_2-8.md

 point in time, our working directory is based on some node in the tree.

 So when we **commit**, we insert a new node, which become a child of the commit the current working directory was based off of.
-We need a way of marking the node or commit that the working directory is based off of.
+This means we need a way of marking the node or commit that the working directory is based off of.
 This is done with the **HEAD** pointer.

-Now how are we going to be able to move around the tree with random access?
+One benefit of git is that we should be able to randomly access any commit in the tree.
 To do this, each commit gets a unique identifier that we call its **hash**.
 Hashes are a fixed length value and represent the data.

 <mark>TODO:</mark> clarify "represent the data"

+We can **checkout** a commit to open up the version of the reposititory when the commit was made.
+We do this with the command `git checkout <commit_hash>`.

 For convenience, we can make additional labels besides the **HEAD** in order to keep track of parts of the version history.
 We can do this